selfhostedshow/halcyon/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, create an issue with details on the vulnerability and how to exploit it, or create a pull request with a fix for the vulnerability.
+To report a vulnerability, disclose the details and how to exploit the vulnerability to https://selfhosted.show/contact.